Warhammer 40,000: Dawn of War – Soulstorm: Plot

 The Kaurava conflict began after a sudden appearance of a Warp Storm near Kaurava IV.
 Previously, the system was held entirely by the Imperium of Mankind and defended by the Imperial Guard, except for two areas—the Ork infested jungles of Kaurava II and the underground of Kaurava III, holding Necron tombs in hibernation.
-The warp storm leads to the awakening of the Necrons, and the arrival of Ork warboss Gorgutz, who absorbs the indigenous Orks with his own forces.
+The warp storm leads to the awakening of the Necrons, and the arrival of Ork warboss Gorgutz, who absorbs the indigenous, technologically primitive Orks into his own forces.
 Six other factions appear in the system.
-The Eldar under the leadership of Farseer Caerys arrive in response to the Necron awakening, their ancient enemy.
+The Eldar under the leadership of Farseer Caerys arrive in response to the Necron awakening, to face their ancient enemy.
 The Imperial Guard comes under suspicion by the Imperium's Blood Ravens chapter of the Space Marines, and the Sisters of Battle, for suspected heresy.
 This forces a conflict between the three imperial factions.
-The Chaos warband of the Alpha Legion arrives using the warpstorm.
+A Chaos warband of the Alpha Legion arrives using the warpstorm.
 The Tau arrive, intending to annex the system into the Tau Empire.
-Finally, the Dark Eldar, usually avoiding large-scale warfare, sees the chaos and confusion of the conflict as an opportunity to capture prisoners and souls.
+Finally, the Dark Eldar, usually avoiding large-scale warfare, see the chaos and confusion of the conflict as an opportunity to capture prisoners and souls.